tankaye09/rasa-salesbot-v2/README.md

 ### Folder Structure
     .
     ├── app
-        ├── actions           Contains your custom actions which can be used to run custom Python code ├── data              This folder contains all NLU and RULES and STORIES files ├── models            Stored the trained Rasa NLU models ├── results           Test results from the Rasa NLU model ├── tests             Contains the test stories
-        ├── config.yml        Configurations for the entire pipeline of the chatbot ├── domain            Contains all the intent and all the utters (responses) for each intent ├── endpoints.yml
+        ├── data              This folder contains all NLU and RULES and STORIES files ├── config.yml        Configurations for the entire pipeline of the chatbot ├── domain            Contains all the intent and all the utters (responses) for each intent ├── endpoints.yml